 But where does Iceland's love of strength come from?
 And how does a nation consisting of just over 300,000 people produce an outstanding number of 'world's-strongest' men and women?

-Photo above from Wikimedia, Creative Commons, by Jose Lu
+Photo above from Wikimedia, Creative Commons, by Jose Lu.
+No edits made.

 Iceland boasts of some of the strongest people in the world.
 With names like Jón Páll Sigmarsson, Magnús Ver Magnússon and Hafþór Júlíus Björnsson—the Mountain from Game of Thrones—Iceland has cemented itself as a veritable breeding ground for giants.